-The IU Libraries Moving Image Archive (IULMIA) offers the new Jorgensen IULMIA Fellowship to incoming MLS students who are interested in pursuing a career in film and media preservation and archiving.
+The IU Libraries Moving Image Archive (IULMIA) offers the new Jorgensen IULMIA Fellowship to graduate students who are interested in pursuing a career in film and media preservation and archiving.
 The fellowship is for one year with the potential for extension for a maximum of two years.
-Incoming ILS students are encouraged to apply.
+Students are encouraged to apply.
 This scholarship is made possible from a gift by the Jorgensen Family Foundation.

 Compensation: $7,500 for the year that the recipient holds the fellowship.